Wyll Stanway

-Wylliam Sam Stanway (born 21 May 2001) is an English football goalkeeper and former cricketer who currently plays for club Barrow.
-In cricket, he represented Cumbria.
+Wylliam Sam Stanway (born 21 May 2001) is an English professional footballer and former cricketer who currently plays as a goalkeeper for club Cheltenham Town.
+In cricket, Stanway represented Cumbria.

 Early life and cricket

 Wylliam Sam Stanway was born on 21 May 2001 in Barrow-in-Furness in Cumbria.
-He is one of four siblings, with two brothers and an older sister, footballer Georgia Stanway.
+He is one of four siblings, with a younger brother and two older half-siblings including footballer Georgia Stanway.
 They are from Askam-in-Furness.

-Though the siblings all played football together growing up, Stanway played club and National Counties cricket before his football career.
-His father had previously made the Cumberland County Cricket Second XI in 1991, with Georgia and their younger brother also representing Cumbria's youth teams.
-In cricket, Wyll Stanway was an all-rounder, playing for Furness Cricket Club as well as grade cricket in Australia and representing Cumbria up to and including senior.
+Though the siblings all played football together growing up, Stanway played club and National Counties cricket before and during his football career.

+In cricket, Wyll Stanway is an all-rounder, having played for Hawcoat Park Cricket Club and Furness Cricket Club as well as grade cricket in Australia and representing Cumbria up to and including senior.
 When he was 17, he captained the under-18 Twenty20 team of Carrum Cricket Club in Melbourne.
 Stanway made his senior debut for Cumbria (then Cumberland) in 2019, and played for them in the NCCA Knockout Trophy and 2021 National Counties Championship.
 A noted batsman for Furness and other clubs, he had success as a bowler for Cumbria.
+As of 2026, he sometimes plays for Dalton Cricket Club in the Cumbria League Premier Division and has done since at least 2023.

 He attended the Chetwynde School and worked part-time in the nuclear engineering industry as a support worker, having reduced his hours when he joined Chester.